danspielman/Laplacians.jl/docs/src/index.md

 *  [An example of sparsification](http://github.com/danspielman/Laplacians.jl/blob/master/notebooks/Sparsification Demo.ipynb)
 *  And, try the chimera and wtedChimera graph generators.
 They are designed to generate a wide variety of graphs so as to exercise code.

-If you want to solve Laplacian equations, we recommend `approxCholLap`.
+If you want to solve Laplacian equations, we recommend `approxchol_lap`.

 The algorithms provide by Laplacians.jl include:

 * `akpw`, a heuristic for computing low stretch spanning trees written by Daniel Spielman, inspired by the algorithm from the paper "A graph-theoretic game and its application to the k-server problem" by Alon, Karp, Peleg, and West, <i>SIAM Journal on Computing</i>, 1995.
-* `approxCholLap`: a fast heuristic for solving Laplacians equations written by Daniel Spielman, based on the paper "Approximate Gaussian Elimination for Laplacians: Fast, Sparse, and Simple" by Rasmus Kyng and Sushant Sachdeva, FOCS 2016.
-For SDDM systems, use `approxCholSddm`.
+* `approxchol_lap`: a fast heuristic for solving Laplacians equations written by Daniel Spielman, based on the paper "Approximate Gaussian Elimination for Laplacians: Fast, Sparse, and Simple" by Rasmus Kyng and Sushant Sachdeva, FOCS 2016.
+For SDDM systems, use `approxchol_sddm`.
 * `sparsify`, an implementation of sparsification by effective resistance sampling, following Spielman and Srivastava.
 * `KMPLapSolver` and `KMPSDDSolver`: linear equation solvers based on the paper "Approaching optimality for solving SDD systems" by Koutis, Miller, and Peng, <i>SIAM Journal on Computing</i>, 2014.
 * `samplingSDDSolver` and `samplingLapSolver`, based on the paper "Approximate Gaussian Elimination for Laplacians: Fast, Sparse, and Simple" by Rasmus Kyng and Sushant Sachdeva, FOCS 2016.